🔍 Tool Analysis

 ✅ What to Actually Do Instead

-• Get a contract review from a specialist — Qdos and Kingsbridge both offer written IR35 assessments from ~£99 that review your actual contract against current case law, produce a risk-scored opinion, and provide documentation you can rely on
+• Get a contract review from a specialist — Qdos and Kingsbridge both offer written IR35 assessments from ~£99 that review your actual contract against current case law.
+See our IR35 contract review checklist for what they look at

 • Pair it with IR35 insurance — if the specialist says outside IR35, get insurance that covers investigation costs and any tax liability.
-Premiums are typically £200–£500/year
+Premiums are typically £200–£500/year.
+Read about what happens in an HMRC IR35 investigation

 • Document your actual working practices — keep records of invoices, working arrangements, substitution in practice, project-based working.
 HMRC looks at reality, not contracts